Honorary Research Assistant

 A considerable part of my degree was in Scottish Archaeology and when I'm not thinking about my PhD topic, Pre-wedding Rituals for Women in the North of Scotland, I am usually to be found down a trench.

-Oral History; Hen Parties; Blackenings; Place Names; Inter-Cultural Communication
+Oral History; Hen Parties; Blackenings; Place Names; Inter-Cultural Communication; Christmas traditions

-The hen party and blackening give women the opportunity to engage in collective activities which license otherwise taboo behaviour.
+The hen party and the blackening give women the opportunity to engage in collective activities which license otherwise taboo behaviour.
 What impact does this have on group and individual identity, on attitudes towards the marriage and on society’s attitudes towards women?
-I hope that my work will go some way towards answering these questions and help us gain a better understanding of the social function of the traditions we see around us.
+My book goes some way towards answering these questions and helps us gain a better understanding of the social function of the traditions we see around us.
 Through examining the small we discover the big.
 Pre-wedding rituals have much to tell us about women as they approach marriage in the twenty-first century.

 As part of my PhD research into hen parties I created a typology of hen party games and activities.